 Technician

-A technician is primarily defined as the main resource for carrying out hands-on maintenance on the field.
-Technicians report directly to the supervisor and are expected to highlight any shortage of inventory and other unusual occurrences out on the field.
+A technician is primarily defined as the main resource for carrying out hands-on maintenance in the field.
+Technicians report directly to the supervisor and are expected to highlight any shortage of inventory and other unusual occurrences in the field.
 Their main workflows include:

 - Taking instructions from the maintenance supervisor regarding assigned work orders